If you have found a cat

 - If you have sadly found a deceased cat, then please be aware that the cat will hopefully be identity microchipped.
 Don't let anyone bury the body without checking for a microchip as it may prevent the owner from ever finding out their pet's fate.

-- If it's during a vet's opening hours, and it's possible for you to take it straight there, please do so as they will scan it for a chip.
+- If it's during a vet's opening hours, and it's possible for you to take it there, please do so as they would be able to scan it for a chip and contact the owner.
 If unchipped, they will usually hold the body for a period to allow the owner to claim it.
 You may like to call the vet first to check their procedure.

 - If you are within Cambridge City, the Street Cleansing team (01223 458282) will check for microchip details before disposing of the remains, and they also keep a register of deceased pets found by their teams in the city to assist bereaved owners.